pattonsgirl/CEG2410/Assignments/dotfiles/task4.md

 ## Submission

 At each task due date, submit your repository link to the folder corresponding to the task number to Dropbox in Pilot.

+## Rubric

+- [ ] Github Issue made against feedback / improvement made
+- [ ] README file in `dotfiles` repo
+- [ ] Summarizes repo contents
+- [ ] Summarizes how to use / points to other areas of documentation
+- [ ] Notes for future improvement in README or Issues